ROB PAPEN GO2 – LEAN MEAN MACHINE

 Since no hidden menus or tabbed pages, you can see and hear your results immediately.
 You will become familiar with the parameters and the effects of tweaking controls, even if you just blunder around blindly.
 Since the instrument is small and more compact, there is a more significant relationship between everything you see on the interface.

-Go2 lacks a significant amount of features found on it’s larger brethren, but this doesn’t mean it is not capable.
-It takes time to learn the workflow for creating sounds on a complex synthesiser and then putting your knowledge into practice.
-Go2, with its more straightforward layout, will enable you to get to the desired results faster.
+Go2 lacks a significant amount of features found on its larger brethren, but this doesn’t mean it is not capable.
+It takes time to learn the workflow for creating sounds on a complex synthesiser and then put your knowledge into practice.
+Go2, with its more straightforward layout, will enable you to get the desired results faster.

 When you don’t know what you want until you hear it, often having less technology in the way speeds up the process of finding exciting sounds.